-ESI Technologies Group are exclusive distributor for all Continental Disc Corporation (CDC) rupture / bursting disc products in the UK and Ireland.
-CDC are a true world leader in the manufacture of rupture / bursting discs.
-Their HPX reverse acting rupture discs can achieve 5 Million pressure / vacuum cycles.
+ESI Technologies Group are the exclusive distributor for all Continental Disc Corporation (CDC) rupture / bursting disc products in the UK and Ireland.
+CDC are a true world leader in the manufacture of rupture/bursting discs.
+Their HPX reverse-acting rupture discs can achieve 5 Million pressure / vacuum cycles.
 This is the highest specification disc on the market for arduous applications.
-CDC have their own in-house Lot Qualification testing which far exceed the minimum code requirements, ensuring maximum safety for your plant and personnel.
+CDC have their own in-house Lot Qualification testing which far exceeds the minimum code requirements, ensuring maximum safety for your plant and personnel.

 Continental Disc rupture discs (bursting discs) utilise many innovative and patented designs, the highest quality raw materials from traceable sources and ISO 9001 manufacturing procedures performed by highly skilled & experienced craftsmen.
 With an extensive disc product range, we are also able to offer accessories such as rupture disc holders, burst disc indicators (BDI’s), fittings, gauges & clamps.
 Coupled with ESI Technologies wealth of knowledge and experience, means we can bring to the table our expertise on each specific application to assist your selection of the most appropriate product from CDC’s range for your requirements.

 No single type of rupture disc is the best fit for all the numerous applications of industry.
 Continental Disc Corporation has a full line of rupture discs in both tension and reverse-acting designs to meet the design requirements for most applications.
 Each type of rupture disc has its own characteristics and capabilities.
 ESI will be happy to advise which disc is best suited for your application.